MVP project structuringEdit on GitHub

-Understanding the different stakeholders and creating a clear separation between significantly improves the decision making process and helps assign responsibilities to their correct owners.
+Understanding different stakeholders and creating a clear separation between them significantly improves the decision-making process and helps assign responsibilities to their correct owners.

-If not clearly defined, the boundaries between responsibilities will become unclear, leading to miscommunication and prolonged decision making.
-Moreover, the Business side is in most cases responsible for supporting the IT by providing the necessary approvals and resources.
-Unclear separation of responsibilities will inevitably lead to the wrong people spending time on the wrong tasks.
+If not clearly defined, the boundaries between responsibilities become unclear, leading to miscommunication and prolonged decision-making.
+Moreover, in most cases, the business side is responsible for supporting IT by providing the necessary approvals and resources.
+Unclear separation of responsibilities inevitably leads to the wrong people spending time on the wrong tasks.

 The division of responsibilities should be made clear:

-Clear responsibilities should be used to support cooperation and communication.
+Clear responsibilities must be used to support cooperation and communication.

 As a general rule, create a set communication method and make clear what the endorsed tool of communication is.
 Discourage the use of multiple tools when possible.

-The same goes for meetings, Dallies, Spec Workshops, Sprint Plannings, Retrospectives and etc. Those are great tools for bringing teams together with a clear purpose.
-However, to turn meetings into ceremonies make sure they are held on time, have a specific structure, are short and to the point and support decision making and communicating information.
+The same goes for meetings, dallies, spec workshops, sprint plannings, and retrospectives.
+Those are great tools for bringing teams together with a clear purpose.
+However, to turn meetings into ceremonies, make sure they are held on time, have a specific structure, are short and to the point, and support decision-making and communicating information.
 Most importantly is that everyone’s time is respected.